Physical Education, Health and Wellbeing

 Responsible citizens who make a positive contribution to society.

-Pupils in Years 3 and 4 take part in swimming lessons at Droitwich Leisure Centre and Upton Warren Bell Boating facility.
-Year 4 children have the opportunity to attend a residential course at Malvern Outdoor Centre.
+Pupils in Years 2, 3 and 4 take part in swimming lessons at Droitwich Leisure Centre and Upton Warren Bell Boating facility.
+Year 4 children have the opportunity to attend Lakeside Outdoor Centre in the Summer term.

 For more detailed information about how we have spent our PE Sports Premium Funding, please click on the link below.